-led to a significant decrease in both egg production and deposition in the tissues of the host.
+In early studies based on the mouse model, evidence indicated the effect of NO on killing Schistosoma (17), but the mechanism was not clarified.
+Based on our results from the rat models (WT vs iNOS^{-/-}, and adoptive transfer of macrophages), we have demonstrated that high expression of iNOS with a higher amount of NO in rats is strongly linked to the inhibition of development of S. japonicum, and is a key factor contributing to their resistance against the parasite.
+The huge differences in development of S. japonicum between the WT and iNOS^{-/-} rats clearly showed that NO could significantly influence the tegument structures, body size and the development of the reproductive organs in S. japonicum.
+The tegument is known to be required as essential protection for parasite survival during host immune attacks (23) and a key structure for driving nutrient absorption and cholesterol metabolism (24, 25).
+The modified structure of the tegument of S. japonicum in WT rats causes significant problems for the absorption of nutrients and the development of the parasite.
+Importantly, we found that the reproductive organs of the female worms were not properly formed in the infected WT rats, represented as significant decreases in the size of ovaries and the number of vitelline cells and non-excreted eggs, compared with those found in iNOS^{-/-} rats and mice groups.
+These deformities led to a significant decrease in both egg production and deposition in the tissues of the host.
 This, in turn, alleviated the pathogenesis caused by egg deposition.
 In fact, early evidence obtained from the mouse model system indicated similar effects of NO on S. mansoni when NO production was elevated by chemical compounds (26) or vaccination (27).
 Interestingly, the inhibition of development and fecundity by NO was also found in Cooperia oncophora, a parasitic nematode in cattle, in which elevated expression of iNOS was observed in acquired resistance during reinfection of this parasite (28).
 Perhaps this represents a generic effect of NO in helminths.
 Alongside effects in females, we also found that NO could cause notable reductions in testicular lobe formation (both in size and quantity) and lack of production of mature sperm in the males of S. japonicum.
-In WT rats, the most significant effect of NO on the inhibition of S. japonicum was the production of nonfertilized eggs.
-This was manifested as a significant decrease in the proportion of viable eggs, showing a weak CPR and inability to lead to hatching of the important miracidial stages that are required for transmission to new hosts.
-Interestingly, removal of the pituitary gland and thyroid/parathyroid glands from rats before infection with S. mansoni resulted in increasing worm burdens, worm development, oviposition, and miracidial development (15).
+The most significant effect of NO on the inhibition of S. japonicum, in WT rats, was the production of non-fertilized eggs.
+This was manifested as a significant decrease in the proportion of viable eggs, showing a weak circumoval precipitation reaction (CPR), and inability to lead to hatching of the important miracidial stages which are required for transmission to new hosts.
+Interestingly, removal of the pituitary gland and thyroid/parathyroid glands from rats prior to infection with S. mansoni resulted in increasing in worm burdens, worm development, oviposition and miracidial development (15).
 Indeed, growth hormone and thyroid hormones have been demonstrated to directly induce iNOS expression and increase iNOS activity by influencing the maturation and function of immune cells, such as macrophages (29-33).
-These results strongly support the important role of NO in the development of Schistosoma.
+These results strongly support the important role of NO on the development of Schistosoma.